tarantool/doc/doc/1.10/reference/reference_lua/utf8.rst

     than the code-point value of B (66), because the algorithm depends on the values in the Collation Element Table, not the code values.

-    The comparison is done with all weights, and upper case comes before lower case.
+    The comparison is done with at least three weights.
+Therefore the elements which affect secondary or later weights (such as "case" in Latin or Cyrillic alphabets, or "kana differentiation" in Japanese) are not ignored. and upper case comes after lower case.

     **Example:**